FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==
+= 5.2.0 =

+* Update the icon chooser to be Kit subset aware.
+Only icons included in a Kit's subset will be available for search and selection.
+If it surprises you to see fewer icons available in the Icon Chooser, the solution is to add more icons to your Kit's subset on fontawesome.com.
+You could even use a Full Library kit to include them all.
+* Fix for WordPress 7 compatibility: loading assets within the block editor content iframe.

 = 5.1.5 =

 * Minor update to the icon chooser, fixing a bug in the previous update.